 07-15-1953 Alicia Bridges – Born in Lawndale, North Carolina.
 She is an American singer.
 Co-wrote and performed her international hit I Love the Nightlife in 1978.
 Bridges is openly lesbian.
 She stated that as a teenager, she realized she was “different from the rest,” as discussed during a 1998 interview for The Advocate.
+In 2009 Bridges was inducted into the North Carolina Music Hall of Fame.

 07-15-1894 – 01-15-1978 Thérèse Bonney – Born in Syracuse, New York.
 She was an American photographer and publicist.
 Bonney is best known for her photos taken during WWII on the Russian-Finnish front.
-It earned her the Croix de guerre in May 1941.
-Her books depicting the war include: War Comes to the People and Europes’s Children.
+It earned her the Croix de Guerre in May 1941.
+Her books depicting the war include: War Comes to the People and Europes’ Children.
 Bonney engaged in “truth raids” in order to bring greater visibility to the world about the horrors of war.
 She was twice decorated for military honor and was the official photographer for the French Military.
 It is unknown if she was a lesbian, but she was friendly with other known lesbians.
-Bonney never married and was extremely private about her love live, which was common for LGBT people during the time she lived.
+Bonney never married and was extremely private about her love life, which was common for LGBT people during the time she lived.
 She died in Paris, France in 1978.

 07-15-1919 – 02-08-1999 Dame Iris Murdoch – Born in Dublin, Ireland.
 She was an Irish author and philosopher, best known for her novels about good and evil, sexual relationships, morality, and the power of the unconscious.
 Her first novel, Under the Net, was selected in 1998 as one of Modern Library’s 100 best English-language novels of the 20th century.
 She married in 1956.
 The marriage lasted more than 40 years, even though her husband knew that she had “multiple affairs with both men and women, which on occasions he witnessed for himself.”
 She was made Dame in 1987.
 Murdoch was diagnosed with Alzheimer’s disease in 1997 and died in 1999 at Oxford.